-The IV models presented in Table 1 treat three independent variables as endogenous: turnout, turnout $\times$ partisan composition, and turnout $\times$ Republican incumbent.
-There are thus three first-stage models, one for each endogenous variable.
-Following IV convention, each first-stage model includes all three excluded instruments: rain, rain $\times$ partisan composition, and rain $\times$ Republican incumbent.
-The firststage estimates for the model without state-election controls are presented in the first three columns of Table A1.
+The IV models presented in Table 1 treat three independent variables as endogenous: turnout, turnout \times partisan composition, and turnout \times Republican incumbent.
+There are thus three first stage models, one for each endogenous variable.
+Following IV convention, each of these first stage models includes all three excluded instruments: rain, rain \times partisan composition, and rain \times Republican incumbent.
+The first stage estimates for the model without state-election controls are presented in the first three columns of Table A1.